SAP-samples/teched2022-AD163/JavaScript/exercises/ex1/README.md

     4. Press *Save*.
 <br><br>![](images/01_02_0030.png)<br><br>

-5. To tart the application by executing the run configuration we just created, press the *play* icon right next to the configuration.
+5. To start the application by executing the run configuration we just created, press the *play* icon right next to the configuration.
 <br><br>![](images/01_02_0040.png)<br><br>

 5. After a few moments, the application should start up as following: